MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/mediaelement.md

 - `AspectFill` indicates that the video will be clipped so that it fills the display area, while preserving the aspect ratio.
 - `Fill` indicates that the video will be stretched to fill the display area.

-## Examine MediaElement status

-The [`MediaElement`](xref:Xamarin.Forms.MediaElement) class defines a read-only bindable property named [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState), of type [`MediaElementState`](xref:Xamarin.Forms.MediaElementState).
-This property indicates the current status of the control, such as whether the media is playing or paused, or if it's not yet ready to play the media.

-The [`MediaElementState`](xref:Xamarin.Forms.MediaElementState) enumeration defines the following members:

-- `Closed` indicates that the `MediaElement` contains no media.
-- `Opening` indicates that the `MediaElement` is validating and attempting to load the specified source.
-- `Buffering` indicates that the `MediaElement` is loading the media for playback.
-Its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property does not advance during this state.
-If the `MediaElement` was playing video, it continues to display the last displayed frame.
-- `Playing` indicates that the `MediaElement` is playing the media source.
-- `Paused` indicates that the `MediaElement` does not advance its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property.
-If the `MediaElement` was playing video, it continues to display the current frame.
-- `Stopped` indicates that the `MediaElement` contains media but it is not being played or paused.
-Its [`Position`](xref:Xamarin.Forms.MediaElement.Position) property is 0 and does not advance.
-If the loaded media is video, the `MediaElement` displays the first frame.

-It's generally not necessary to examine the [`CurrentState`](xref:Xamarin.Forms.MediaElement.CurrentState) property when using the [`MediaElement`](xref:Xamarin.Forms.MediaElement) transport controls.
-However, this property becomes important when implementing your own transport controls.

 ## Poll for Position data

 The property change notification for the [`Position`](xref:Xamarin.Forms.MediaElement.Position) bindable property only fires at key moments such as playback beginning and ending, and pause occurring.
 Therefore, data binding to the `Position` property will not yield accurate position data.
 Instead, you must setup a timer and poll the property.